xplodwild/realmdefensecheat/README.md

   bar to select the 3 heroes you want to use, then confirm using Return once you have 3 heroes.
   Then, for each hero, enter their level.
 Once that's done, enter their awakening rank.
 And once that's done, your score is sent to the server and in the ladder :)
+* `unban` lets you get unbanned from the tournament.
+This will create you a completely new account, while keeping your game progress untouched.
+You will be sent back to Bronze league, but you will be able to participate again (no more "stuck at 50th").
+You will need to reset the game data on your phone or tablet before running this command, so that the new profile gets applied when you restart the game.
+If you don't know how to do it: just uninstall then reinstall the game after running the command.

 ## Building the software